VrdaRehman01/Generative-AI-and-LLMs/Architecture and Data Preparation/Overview of AI Engineering with LLMs.md

 # 🧠 Welcome to Generative AI Engineering with LLMs (IBM Program Overview)

 Hello Everyone! 👋
-In this guide, we’ll walk through the key takeaways from IBM's **Generative AI Engineering with LLMs** program.
-Whether you're starting your journey or sharpening your skills in AI, this will give you the structure and insights to master one of the most in-demand domains today.
+I’ve completed IBM's **Generative AI Engineering with LLMs** program, and now I’m here to walk you through the key takeaways.
+Whether you're just starting out or looking to level up your AI skills, I’ll help you navigate the core concepts and practical tools to master one of the most in-demand fields today.

 ---